Numbers underpin legal transactions in all kinds of ways.

 Rob Eastaway, an author and broadcaster on maths in everyday life,

-John Condliffe, senior real estate lawyer and data science graduate and
+John Condliffe, senior real estate lawyer and data science graduate,

 " If someone had told me last week that one of my favourite training sessions this year would have been maths based I wouldn’t have believed them, but it was!
 Being able to understand and apply mathematics is an essential part of Real Estate work, so I would strongly recommend this training to anyone who deals with Real Estate transactions as it is practical, interesting, informative and enjoyable - definitely not like the maths lessons we might all remember from school! ”